Last updated on January 13th, 2026 at 04:57 pm

 Popular catches are redfish, snook, sea trout, and mangrove snapper.

 Recreational shellfish harvesting is permitted within the refuge, although you cannot use rakes, and you must steer clear of commercially leased areas, which are marked.
-My wife and I have gone clamming in these waters many times with friends, although we didn’t know we were in the refuge at the time.
+We have gone clamming in these waters many times with friends.

 Leased areas for clam and oyster farming in the Indian River Lagoon are marked with stakes and buoys.
 Stay clear.
 They are privately managed and provide a livelihood for many area residents.